-- inviting families to open days during the course of the year, - all EYFS staff being available on the playground every morning before school starts to answer any questions and share news, therefore offering parents regular opportunities to talk about their child in our reception class, - sending curriculum letters home each term as well as their child's individual learning plan ('My Next Steps') to keep parents informed of their child's curriculum and learning needs, - holding a formal meeting for parents in the Autumn and Spring term at which the teacher and the parent discuss the child's progress in private with the teacher.
-Parents receive a report on their child's attainment and progress in the Summer term, - arranging a range of activities throughout the year that encourage collaboration between child, school and parents, e.g. fitness days, outings, learning questionnaires, nativity plays, class assemblies, celebration assemblies, Sports Day etc., - holding workshops for parents and carers on areas of the curriculum, - providing space in the children's 'Learning Journals' for parents to add comments relating to the children's achievements.
-We also have 'wow' notes for families to record notes and observations about children's learning outside school for example swimming, football and ballet club achievements.
-These are all celebrated in special 'wow' show and tell in class.
+- ensure that staff are available every day before and after school to talk to families.
+We open the classroom early, allowing a staggered start to children arriving, and meaning that staff are available to talk to parents and carers - invite families to send in WOW notes (observations from home) that describes their children's achievements from a parents' point of view - invite families to termly open afternoons to view their child's learning with them - invite parents and carers to parents' evenings, twice a year - send curriculum letters home each term as well as their child's 'Individual Development Plan' to keep parents informed of their child's curriculum and learning needs - hold a parents' evenings in the Autumn and Spring term.
+Parents receive a report on their child's attainment and progress in the Summer term - provide a range of activities throughout the year that encourage collaboration between child, school and parents, e.g. fitness days, outings, learning questionnaires, nativity plays, class assemblies, celebration assemblies, Sports Day etc - hold workshops for parents and carers on areas of the curriculum - ensure that there is space in the children's 'Learning Journals' for parents to add comments relating to the children's achievements.